Looking for help with your list?

 - Are all your links working properly?

 Click on each of your links and use the Link Checker to make sure they are working.
-Remember that click tracking is not activated when you use the Send a Test Email option, so a link in a test email will not redirect through our click-tracking feature like it will when sent to a list.
+Remember that click tracking is not activated when you use the Send a Test Email option, so a link in a test email will not redirect through our click-tracking feature like it will when sent to an audience.

 - Is open and click tracking enabled?